todd-skelton/chase-sets/domains/reputation/docs/01-reputation-scope-and-model.md

 ## Open questions

-1. Do buyers and sellers rate each other symmetrically, or do we start buyer → seller only?
+1. Do buyers and sellers rate each other symmetrically, or do we start buyer â†’ seller only?
 2. What is the feedback window duration (e.g., 30 days post-delivery)?
 3. Are ratings optional if a review is submitted, or always required together?
 4. What are the minimum moderation triggers for suppression or escalation?
 5. How do we handle partial refunds/returns in eligibility?